What is Managed WordPress Hosting?

 On a shared server, a security breach on one website can lead to problems for all sites.
 All a hacker has to do is access a shared directory, and your site becomes vulnerable.
 In general, these shared servers offer no protection from cyber attacks, malware, or spyware.

 On the other hand, a reputable managed WordPress host will have passive and active measures in place to keep you safe.
 Firewalls, 2-factor identification, and platform-level protection are the norm.
-Providers like WP Engine also include a free SSL certificate for effortless encryption.
+WordPress hosting providers like WP Engine also include a free SSL certificate for effortless encryption.

 Another security risk comes from falling behind on updates.
 Outdated software is more susceptible to attacks.
 Unmanaged hosts will not provide upgrades automatically, which could explain why less than 50% of WordPress users are running the most recent versions of PHP and WordPress.